(Last Updated on September 2023)

 ADVICE FROM FELLOW UNDOCUMENTED GRADUATE STUDENTS

-As you navigate the application process and beyond, it is imperative that you connect with fellow undocumented graduate students who can share their experience, advice, and resources.
-Check out this post where Carolina, Founder & Editor-in-Chief of My Undocumented Life, shares her personal advice regarding the graduate school application process: “Tips for Applying to Graduate School as an Undocumented Student“
+As you navigate the application process and begin graduate school, it can be helpful to connect with fellow undocumented graduate students who can share their experience, advice, and resources.
+Check out this post where Carolina, Founder of My Undocumented Life, shares her personal advice regarding the graduate school application process: “Tips for Applying to Graduate School as an Undocumented Student“

 To learn more and join the UndocuGrads National Network with over 800+ members, check out this form.